xamarin/xamarin-forms-samples/WebServices/AzureSearch/README.md

 ---
-name: Azure Search
+name: Xamarin.Forms - Azure Search
 description: This sample demonstrates how to use the Microsoft Azure Search Library to integrate Azure Search into a Xamarin.Forms application.
-topic: sample
+page_type: sample
 languages:
 - csharp
 products: